top of page

 • Connect participants with residents from other communities.

-• Change and improve policies, practices, or programs related to equity, justice, and equitable development that affect communities across Allegheny County.
+• Change and improve policies, practices, or programs related to equitable development that affect communities across Allegheny County.

 • Lift up participants’ and community groups’ existing work